 The morbid action highlight puts the audience in the bizarre position of partly siding with a band of mass murderers.
 After ignoring Lewis’s advice and entreaties, Captain Connaught-Smith personally leads a giant caravan.
 He finds himself in a genuinely horrifying situation — surrounded by a sea of death and the inescapable truth that he’s been wrong all along.
 Nobody merits such an awful fate, but we can’t help but think that Connaught-Smith is getting exactly what he deserves.

 The Stranglers of Bombay shows shocking things that simply weren’t directly depicted in earlier movies about fanatic Indian cults, like the classic escapist adventure Gunga Din.
 Flesh is cut and arms are branded with hot irons, in big close-up.
 We see pathetic prisoners with their limbs hacked off and their eyes put out.
-Dialogue informs us that their tongues are removed as well — we don’t see this, but Hammer portrayed the same mutilation in its Technicolor The Mummy.
+Dialogue informs us that their tongues are removed as well — we don’t see this, but Hammer depicted the same mutilation in its Technicolor The Mummy.
 The sadistic element is emphasized at all times.

 Was Stranglers the title that brought the wrath of conservative critics and the censors down on Hammer Films?
 The movie wasn’t even rated ‘X,’ probably for three reasons: it was an historical thriller, not a ‘degenerate’ horror movie; its scenes of blood and mutilation are in B&W, not color; and, the mutilated victims on camera are almost all non- Anglos.
-That last reason speaks to the core of racism: doing terrible things to Indians is less offensive than doing the same things to Anglos.
+That last reason speaks to the core of racism: doing terrible things to Indians is less offensive than doing the same things to Englishmen.

 Allan Cuthbertson didn’t always play insufferable prigs, but that seems to be his most common role: Shake Hands with the Devil, The Guns of Navarone.
 His Captain Connaught-Smith is a familiar figure in any large company — an entitled exceptionalist disinterested in anything but moving up the ladder.
 Knowing and caring nothing about India, he’ll conduct some interviews and write a report saying there’s nothing to be learned.
 Connaught-Smith regards Captain Lewis as a nobody, someone to be ignored.
 He’s not stupid, but his boundless arrogance is is downfall.